 "Those kinds of issues are symptoms of a company that is not a good communicator or is not transparent.
-I think what the company has to be is very transparent about why they are doing this.
+I think what the company has to be is very transpar"The organization should be very transparent about why they are adopting wearables." ent about why they are doing this.
 If [employees] are clear and are educated on how to use the devices, they understand and trust the company and then trust that the information is not being used against them, adoption will be easier," she said.